YumaYX/rubydemodoc/input/roo/sheets_name.md

-This Ruby code snippet demonstrates using the `roo` gem to interact with an Excel file.
-It loads the 'book.xlsx' file using `Roo::Excelx` and then lists the sheet names present in the file, which are "mysheet" and "mysheet2".
+This Ruby code snippet demonstrates using the `roo` gem to read an Excel file.
+First, it requires the `roo` library.
+Then, it creates an `Roo::Excelx` object, loading the Excel file named 'book.xlsx'.
+Finally, it retrieves the names of all sheets within the Excel file, which are "mysheet" and "mysheet2".